 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Office of Policy and Management, Budget and Financial Management Division and the Office of Finance, this class is accountable for performing the most complex tasks in the development and administration of state fiscal policies for one or more of the largest state agencies or programs.
+In the Office of Policy and Management, Budget and Financial Management Division and the Office of Finance this class is accountable for directing the development and administration of the State’s fiscal policies for one or more of the largest state agencies or programs.

 SUPERVISION RECEIVED

-Works under the limited supervision of a Fiscal and Program Policy Section Director or an employee of higher grade.
+Receives administrative direction from a Fiscal and Program Policy Section Director or other administrative official of higher grade.

 SUPERVISION EXERCISED